ganeshbelgur/dreamworks-flocking/README.md

 ### Levels
 ##### Level 0
-Take the sheep moving from source to destination.
+Make the sheeps travel from the source to the destination.
 Make sure they follow the rules of flocking!
 Populate the vector of 'Boid'.

 ##### Level 1
 The sheep must navigate static obstacles, as they go from source to destination, while maintaining the flock.
 Use Sccene.h to access the start and destination.
 The scene/obstacles information is supplied.